MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 >[!TIP]
->If you want to keep ownership of the device, but allow all users full access, you can make a new package with everything turned on.
+>If you want to keep ownership of the device but allow all users full access, you can make a new package with everything turned on.
 If you wish to completely remove the restrictions and ownership of the device (make it unmanaged), select **Reset** in Surface UEFI Configurator to create a package to apply to target devices.

 Congratulations.
 You have successfully managed Surface Dock ports on targeted host devices.